Factbox - The hunt for the Paris attackers

-France and Belgium are trying to track down any living assailants and would-be assailants following the Friday, Nov.
-13, attacks in Paris.
+France and Belgium are trying to track down any living assailants and would-be assailants after the Friday, Nov.
+13, attacks on Paris.

-French authorities say the suspected ringleader, Belgian Abdelhamid Abaaoud, was among those killed in a police assault in St. Denis, north of Paris, on Wednesday.
+French authorities say the suspected ringleader, Belgian Abdelhamid Abaaoud, was among those killed in a police assault in Saint Denis, north of Paris, on Wednesday.

-Here's what we know about those who died in the Paris attacks and Wednesday's assault, as well as others key to investigations.
+Here's what we know about the attackers who died in Friday's attacks and Wednesday's police assault as well as others key to investigations.

 SUMMARY OF KEY EVENTS

-Nov 13: Seven dead assailants played direct roles in the Nov.
-13 attacks: three at the Bataclan concert hall, three outside the Stade de France stadium and one in the cafe killings.

-Nov 18: Three people died and eight were arrested in a police assault on a flat in a building in St. Denis.
-One of the three bodies has been identified as suspected ringleader Abaaoud.
+Nov 18: Three people died and 8 were arrested in a Nov.
+18 police assault on a building in Saint Denis.
+A statement from the office of French public prosecutor Francois Molins on Thursday said that a body was identified as that of prime suspect Abaaoud.

 ON THE RUN/UNACCOUNTED FOR:

-Salah Abdeslam, 26, French, born in Brussels (Sept.
-15, 1989).
-Suspected of having rented a black VW Polo car and a Renault Clio used in the attacks on the concert hall in Paris and the stadium.
-Investigators say he went to Belgium from France the day after the attacks in a VW Golf, despite being stopped by French police along the way.
+Salah Abdeslam, 26, French, born in Brussels on Sept.
+15, 1989.
+Source: notice published by French police/police sources.
+Suspected of having rented black VW Polo car used in attacks in Paris.
+Lawyer Xavier Carette told Belgian broadcaster RTBF that Abdeslam returned from Paris to Brussels on Saturday morning after being stopped by French police three times along the way.
 His brother, Brahim, was killed in the attack (below).

-French PM Manual Valls said on Nov.
-19 that Salah's whereabouts were unknown.
-Fears that he is back in Belgium and plotting further attacks prompted the cancellation of an international soccer match in Brussels.
+His whereabouts are unknown, French PM Manual Valls said on Nov.
+19.

 OTHER DEAD: